OpenMicroStep/Tests.js/README.md

 This is a very simple javascript testing tool that brings microstep declarative test definition and execution to Javascript.

+Install: `npm install @openmicrostep/tests`

 Each test module declare a name and either a test function or a list of test modules.
 Named function can be directly used as test module.

-If a test function takes one parameter, it's considered asynchronous and the first argument will be a _Flux_ as defined in _@microstep/async_ npm module.
+If a test function takes one parameter, it's considered asynchronous and the first argument will be a _Flux_ as defined in _@openmicrostep/async_ npm module.

 Exemple: